Almost all 9-regular graphs have a modulo-5 orientation: Expected Number of Valid Configurations

-We introduce the random variable $Y = Y(n)$ to measure the number of valid orientations of an element of $\mathcal{P}_{n,9}$.
+Recall that the random variable $Y = Y(n)$ was introduced to measure the number of valid orientations of an element of $\mathcal{P}_{n,9}$.
 A vertex in a valid orientation is called an \textit{in-vertex} if it has an in-degree of 2 and is called an \textit{out-vertex} otherwise.
 Each point contained in an edge oriented towards an in-vertex or away from an out-vertex is called \textit{special}.
 A point is referred to as an \textit{in-point} if the edge containing it is pointing towards it and is referred to as an \textit{out-point} otherwise.
-The expected number of valid orientations is computed as follows:
+We are now prepared to prove Lemma~\ref{lemma:exp} as follows.